 If you've already purchased a domain name, most domain registrars will allow you to manage what they call the "DNS zone records" where you can manage where the domains will point to.

-1. Log in to GoDaddy and on the top menu, hover your mouse over your name.
+1. Log in to GoDaddy and on the top right of the screen, hover your mouse over your name.
 A menu should pop up that looks like this: http://bit.ly/2GvtHmr

 3. Find the domain you want to use for your site on the next screen, and click on it.

-7. Now all you need to do is let us know at email@example.com when you've completed all these steps, and we will make sure to do what we need to do on our end as well to make sure your domain is working properly!
+7. Now all you need to do is let us know at email@example.com when you've completed all these steps, and we will then also configure the domain on our end as well to make sure your domain is working properly!